High Contrast Mode:

 Also, files submitted for color printing are often very large, especially files for multi-page documents.
 Submitting images with a resolution greater than 300 DPI can increase the file size exponentially, thus affecting storage capacity as well as processing time for transferring the files.

 Regarding the submission of images with a resolution below 300 DPI, these will not exhibit the best clarity when printed.
-For example, most images displayed on the Internet are only 72 DPI.
-This is good for a website because it decreases the file size and allows images to load faster in a browser.
+For example, most images displayed on the Internet are 72 pixels per inch, which is low resolution.
+This is okay for a website because it decreases the file size and allows images to load faster in a browser.
 Web images also require less storage space on a web server.

 However, low-resolution web images yield poor results when used for printed output.
 This is because there is not enough detail contained within the file to allow the colors to transition smoothly.
 This causes web images to appear blurry and jagged when printed.